 Economics and Computation Group

-Relevant topics of interest include (but are not restricted to) algorithmic game theory; mechanism design and auction theory; complexity and computation of solution concepts; optimization problems in economics and computational social choice.
+The group carries out research in the computational foundations of economics/game theory.
+Relevant topics of interest include: algorithmic game theory; mechanism design and auction theory; algorithms and complexity of game-theoretic solution concepts; routing games; the inefficiency of equilibria; optimization problems in economics; and computational social choice.